 That point is not theoretical—it is how the agreement has actually evolved.

-Because districts are already required, under the Joint Powers Agreement, to “comply with and be bound by” whatever version of this agreement is in effect, changes made at the county level—including those shaped or amended by the vendor—become binding on districts without their signatures, without board approval, and without board awareness.
+Because districts are already required, under the Joint Powers Agreement, to “comply with and be bound by” whatever version of this agreement is in effect, changes made at the county level—including those shaped or amended by the vendor—may become binding on districts without their approval or awareness.

-In practical terms, a vendor is able to participate in changing the terms of an agreement that districts are required to follow.
+In practical terms, a vendor - AALRR in this case - is able to participate in revisions to the terms of an agreement that 64 individual districts are contractually obligated to follow.

-This raises serious concerns regarding fiduciary responsibility.
+This raises concerns about whether governing boards are receiving sufficient information to exercise informed fiscal oversight.
 Governing boards are tasked under the Education Code with oversight of public expenditures, yet taxpayer funds may be committed to evolving services and costs that are not clearly presented to the board.
 If the terms themselves can change without review, the ability to exercise meaningful oversight is called into question.

 Termination and the Practical Limits on Exit